Logo

 There was no cost to students to participate in the IDEAL residency thanks to our wonderful sponsors.
 The Hampton Roads Community Foundation provided the bulk of the project’s funding when it awarded us the largest grant in our organization’s history to be paid over the course of the three-year residency.

-Other funders for the first year include Arts Alliance; the arts commissions of Norfolk, Portsmouth, and Virginia Beach; Mr. Gary Jensen; National Endowment for the Arts; PRA Group; Portsmouth General Hospital Foundation; Mr. Lawrence Steingold; Tidewater Children’s Foundation; the city of Virginia Beach; Virginia Commission for the Arts; and Walmart.
+Other funders for the first year include Arts Alliance; the arts commissions of Norfolk and Virginia Beach; Mr. Gary Jensen; National Endowment for the Arts; PRA Group; Portsmouth General Hospital Foundation; Mr. Lawrence Steingold; Tidewater Children’s Foundation; the city of Virginia Beach; Virginia Commission for the Arts; and Walmart.

 Filed Under: Art Exhibit, ArtsEd, Program Spotlight Tagged With: art exhibit, arts education, Chrysler Museum, visual arts